gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 ## Add disk latency

 Alright, so how do we systematically reproduce the issue, to convince ourselves that this is indeed the root cause?
 We would like to ideally add write latency, to simulate a slow disk.
-This is ultimately the main factor: if the write is too slow, the read finishes too early before data appears.
+This is ultimately the main factor: if the write is too slow to complete, the read finishes too early before data appears.

 My first attempt was to use in DTrace the `system` action: